DImsirovic/wiki_search/README.md

 `screenshot 2`

 ---
 *As this was part of coursework at the University of Michigan and in accordance with College of Engineering Honor Code restrictions, source code cannot be made publicly available.
-It can be provided upon request to appropriate parties*
+It can be provided upon request to appropriate parties.*